-Over 20 years experience designing business information systems, processes and services in multiple sectors including higher education, financial services, printing/publishing, manufacturing, broadcasting and telecommunications.
+Over 20 years experience designing business information systems, processes and services mostly in higher education, but also in industry sectors as diverse as financial services, printing/publishing, manufacturing, broadcasting and telecommunications.
 Full project lifecycle and BA practice leadership/mentorship experience with strong domain knowledge in information management, e-learning, identity and digital content management systems.

 - TOGAF 9 Certified, Archimate 2 Foundation, BCS Certified (ISEB) in Business Analysis Practice, Requirements Engineering, Modelling Business Processes and IT Project Management; ITIL v3 Foundation.